A short account of the teachings and studies of

 Some people ask, need to know the context, so here is a version of my life in the work of awakening.

 In 1991, I met the Taoist master B.K.
 Frantzis, with whom I studied intensively for over 20 years.
 He certified me to teach Taoist pranayama, various forms of qigong and tai chi, and ba gua chang.
-During this time, I was also living in Mexico with the indigenous Wirrarika people, studying the practical aspects of the Toltec path as elucidated by don Juan Matus in the books of Carlos Castaneda.
-I met and worked with two of don Juan's direct students: Ken Eagle Feather and Merrylin Tunneshende.
+During this time, I was lived for a short while in Mexico, studying with a Toltec school, inheritors of the ancient indigenous Wirrarika people.

 I teach a synthesis of movement and stillness, an eclectic method that honors the authentic source of the Buddha, the shaman, and the Tao.
 I have not sought public exposure.
 I taught meditation, qigong, and tai chi at the Lyon Zen Dojo for over six years.
 Today, I primarily teach in Tourné, Occitanie, where short retreats are offered throughout the year in a wide variety of subjects.
 Each season, a more intensive retreat is also offered.